Now scheduling COVID-19 vaccine appointments for ages 12+

-Transcranial Magnetic Stimulation (TMS) is a revolutionary treatment, approved by the FDA, for patients suffering from depression that did not respond to standard medications and therapy.
-A device placed on the patient’s head delivers targeted magnetic pulses that penetrate the scalp and skull to induce activity in brain cells (called neurons) underneath the scalp in an area called the prefrontal cortex.
-TMS therapy is a non-invasive treatment and it does not require anesthesia or sedation.
-Patients remain fully awake and alert during their TMS treatment sessions and they can travel independently to the clinic and continue with their day to day activities without limitation.
+Transcranial Magnetic Stimulation (TMS) is a revolutionary treatment, approved by the FDA, for patients suffering from depression and obsessive-compulsive disorder (OCD) who have not responded to standard medications and therapy.
+A device placed on the patient’s head delivers targeted magnetic pulses that penetrate the scalp and skull to induce activity in brain cells (called neurons) underneath the scalp to target specific areas of the brain.
+TMS therapy is a non-invasive treatment, and it does not require anesthesia or sedation.
+Patients remain fully awake and alert during their TMS treatment sessions and they can travel independently to the clinic and continue with their day-to-day activities without limitation.

-TMS therapy can be given alone, or as an add-on to ongoing psychiatric medications.
-Published reports from TMS treatment studies show more than half of patients treated with TMS therapy experienced significant improvements in depression symptoms and about one-third of patients experience remission of the depressive episode.
-TMS treated patients have experienced significant improvements in their anxiety, functioning, pleasure, appetite changes, aches and pains, and lack of energy, and other debilitating symptoms associated with their depression.
+Published reports from TMS treatment studies show more than half of patients treated with TMS therapy experienced significant improvements in their symptoms and about one-third of patients experience remission.
+TMS treated patients have experienced significant improvements in their anxiety, functioning, pleasure, appetite changes, aches and pains, and lack of energy, and other debilitating symptoms associated with their illness.

 TMS Clinic